 It was long the practice to notify the executive of the State when a vacancy was caused by the death of a Member during §18.
-Vacancy from a session (II, 1198-1202); but since improvements in transportation have made it possible for deceased Members to be buried at their homes it has been the practice for State authorities to take cognizance of the vacancies without notice.
-When a Member dies while not in attendance on the House or during a recess the House is sufficiently informed of the vacancy by the credentials of his successor, when they set forth the fact of the death (I, 568).
-The death of a Memberelect creates a vacancy, although no certificate may have been awarded (I, 323), and in such a case the candidate having the next highest number of votes may not receive the credentials (I, 323; VI 152).
+Vacancy from a session (II, 1198-1202); but it is now the practice for death.
+State authorities to take cognizance of the vacancies without notice.
+When a Member dies while not in attendance in the House or during a recess, the House is sufficiently informed of the vacancy by the credentials of the successor, when they set forth the fact of the death (I, 568).
+The death of a Member-elect creates a vacancy, although no certificate may have been awarded (I, 323), and in such a case the candidate having the next highest number of votes may not receive the credentials (I, 323; VI 152).
 A Member whose seat was contested having died, the House did not admit a claimant with credentials until contestant's claim was settled (I, 326); where a contestant died after a report in his favor, the House unseated the returned Member and declared the seat vacant (II, 965), and in a later case the contestant having died, the committee did not recommend to the House a resolution it had agreed to declaring he had not been elected (VI, 112).
-In the 93d Congress, when two Members-elect were passengers on a missing aircraft and were presumed dead, the Speaker laid before the House documentary evidence of the presumptive death of one Member-elect and the declaration of a vacancy by the Governor, as well as evidence that the status of the other Member-elect had not been officially determined by State authority.
+In the 93d Congress, when two Memberselect were passengers on a missing aircraft and were presumed dead, the Speaker laid before the House documentary evidence of the presumptive death of one Member-elect and the declaration of a vacancy by the Governor, as well as evidence that the status of the other Member-elect had not been officially determined by State authority.
 The House then adopted a privileged resolution declaring vacant the seat of the latter Member-elect to enable the Governor of that State to call a special election (Jan.

 3, 1973, p.
 15).
-For further discussion, see §23, infra.

-In recent practice the Member frequently informs the House by letter that his resignation has been sent to the State executive (II, 1167-1176) and this is satisfactory evidence of the resignation (I, 567).
-However, Members have resigned by letter to the House alone, it being presumed that the Member would also notify his Governor (VI, 226).
+For further discussion, see § 23, infra.
+In recent practice the Member informs the House by letter that a resignation has been sent to the State executive (II, 1167-1176) § 19.
+Vacancy from and this is satisfactory evidence of the resignation (I, resignation.
+567).
+Both a letter to the Speaker and a copy of the letter to the State executive are laid before the House.
+However, Members have resigned by letter to the House alone, it being presumed that the Member would also notify the Governor (VI, 226).
 Where a Member resigned by letter to the House the Speaker was authorized to notify the Governor (Nov.
 27, 1944, p.
 8450; July 12, 1957, p.
 11536; Sept.
 1, 1976, p.
 28887).
-Where a Member does not inform the House, the State executive may do so (II, 1193, 1194; VI, 232).
-The House has, on occasion, learned of a Member's resignation by means of the credentials of his successor (II, 1195, 1356).
-Where the fact of a Member's resignation has not appeared either from the credentials of his successor or otherwise, the Clerk has been ordered to make inquiry (II, 1209) or the House has ascertained the vacancy from information given by other Members (II, 1208).
+If a Member does not inform the House, the State executive may do so (II, 1193, 1194; VI, 232).
+The House has learned of a Member's resignation by means of the credentials of the successor (II, 1195, 1356).
+Where the fact of a Member's resignation has not appeared either from the credentials of the successor or otherwise, the Clerk has been ordered to make inquiry (II, 1209) or the House has ascertained the vacancy from information given by other Members (II, 1208).